A general approach to enhance slope limiters on non-uniform rectilinear grids: Introduction

+These sufficient conditions may not be valid for other MUSCL implementation, but the methodology extends naturally.
+However, the methodology does not apply to the capacity-form differencing, mainly due to the reason that the latter uses the classical Riemann problem to approximate the Riemann problem of the governing equation rewritten in capacity-form~\cite{RJLeVeque:2002a}.
+For this reason, using conventional limiters may not be fully responsible to the loss of stability or accuracy of the capacity-form differencing on non-uniform grids, as observed in the numerical examples in this paper.

 The remainder of the paper is organized as follows.
-In Section~\ref{sec:case}, FVM with MUSCL is briefly reviewed and a case study of solving 1D Euler equations on non-uniform grids is presented to raise the issue of concern.
-Mathematical analysis of applying slope limiters with non-uniform 1D meshes are given in Section~\ref{sec:math}, where sufficient conditions are derived for designing slope limiter functions such that the resulting schemes are TVD stable, second-order accurate in space and preserve symmetric solutions.
-Several most widely used limiter functions are enhanced to satisfy these conditions, and they are given in Section~\ref{sec:limiter}.
-This section also shows by a case study of the {\it van Leer} limiter, which explains why present research is important.
-The performance of the enhanced limiters is evaluated by numerical examples in Section~\ref{sec:example}.
-Finally Section~\ref{sec:concl} concludes the paper.
+Section~\ref{sec:case} briefly reviews MUSCL-MOL and presents a case study to demonstrate the limitation of conventional limiter functions for a particular implementation of MUSCL on highly non-uniform grids.
+The slope limiters are studied using an extension of the REP procedure in Section~\ref{sec:math}, in which sufficient conditions are derived for designing slope limiter functions such that the resulting schemes are TVD stable, second-order accurate in space and preserve symmetric solutions.
+Section~\ref{sec:limiter} contains enhancements to several most widely used limiter functions, so that they satisfy these conditions.
+Further 1D and 2D examples are present in Section~\ref{sec:alt} and Section~\ref{sec:example}, respectively, to confirm that the enhanced limiter functions perform as expected, and to compare the results with alternative strategies including MUSCL with a different implementation and the capacity-form differencing.
+Finally, Section~\ref{sec:concl} concludes this paper.